derekm129/svgLogoMaker/README.md

-- WHEN I am prompted for the text color
-- THEN I can enter a color keyword (OR a hexadecimal number)

 - WHEN I am prompted for a shape
 - THEN I am presented with a list of shapes to choose from: circle, triangle, and square